Skip to Main Content

 When you are training to fight and you get injured, your gym may be able to cover some of your damages.
 The line between what is covered and what is not may depend on whether or not you contributed to your injury by failing to observe safety protocol.
 Talk to your instructor about what is covered by the school’s insurance policy and ask if there is any way possible to violate the policy so you know what to avoid when training.

 Of course, if you are injured during training, it is in your best interests to contact an attorney who is familiar with premises liability in Las Vegas, as well as with other types of personal injuries.
-Many injuries resulting in broken bones lead to significant medical costs; as such, the attorneys at Ladah Injury & Car Accident Lawyers Las Vegas can help ensure you receive the compensation you deserve.
+Many injuries resulting in broken bones lead to significant medical costs; as such, the attorneys at the Ladah law firm can help ensure you receive the compensation you deserve.